burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-## 3. std::flat_set
+## 3. std::flat_set and std::flat_map

-The C++23 added `std::flat_set` to the Standard Library.
-Typically an `std::set` is implemented by a balanced red-black trees.
+Typically an `std::set` and `std::map` is implemented by a balanced red-black trees.
 The `flat_set` is simply backed by an ordered sequential container.
 As a consequence:

 - Flat sets consume less memory.
 - They provide faster element lookup.